obandomarcos/ToMoDL/paper.md

  * *Filter selection (for FBP methods)* Users can choose the desired filtering kernel (e.g., *Ram-Lak*, *Shepp-Logan*, etc.) for the filtered backprojection algorithm, balancing noise suppression and edge preservation.
  * *Smoothing level* corresponds to the number of ToMoDL iterations, which controls the sharpness/smoothness of the reconstructed images.
 As an altenative, in the basic mode, users can select the smoothing strength as **HIGH**, **MEDIUM**, **LOW**.

-8. **Reconstruct full volume or specific slice(s)** – Users can decide whether to reconstruct the entire volume or only a specific slice.
-For large datasets, reconstructions can be performed in multiple batches, optimizing memory usage and computational efficiency.
+8. **Reconstruct the full volume or selected slices** – Users can choose to reconstruct the entire volume, a single slice, or a specific range of slices.
+For large datasets, reconstructing only a few slices is useful for quick testing.
+Reconstruction can also be performed in multiple batches to optimize memory usage and improve computational efficiency.

 9. **Choose rotation axis** – Depending on the experimental setup, the user defines whether the rotation axis is vertical or horizontal to ensure that projections are correctly aligned during reconstruction.